 Now a lone Amtrak train picks up its weary passengers in the dead of the night, leaving an eerie silence haunting the empty building.
-That is until day breaks and art deco station opens it doors to visitors of the National History Museum and the Children’s Museum, which call Union Terminal home.
+That is until day breaks and the art deco station opens its doors to visitors of the National History Museum and the Children’s Museum, which call Union Terminal home.

 There are a few tours that can make your visit to Union Terminal one that will leave a lasting impression (as if the rotunda isn’t enough).
 The museum offers free rotunda tours on the weekends.
 Call ahead to check the times.
 These tours give visitors a glimpse into some areas not accessible to the public and provide insight into the history behind this great building.

 My favorite tour and one of the most unique things I have had the opportunity to do in Cincinnati, it is the High Steel Tour.
 This tour is usually only offered once a year through their heritage program and will often sell out fast.